Dastgerd, Qom

-Dastgerd (دستگرد) (Note: Also known as Dastgird and Dastjerd) is a village in, and the capital of, Fordo Rural District of Fordo District, Kahak County, Qom province, Iran.
-The previous capital of the rural district was the village of Fordo.
+Dastgerd (دستگرد) (Note: Also known as Dastgird and Dastjerd) is a village in, and the capital of, Fordo Rural District in Fordo District of Kahak County, Qom province, Iran.
+The previous capital of the rural district was the village of Fordo, now in Khaveh Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 211 in 69 households, when it was in Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) of Qom County.
+At the time of the 2006 National Census, the village's population was 211 in 69 households, when it was in Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) of Qom County.
 The following census in 2011 counted 174 people in 63 households.
 The 2016 census measured the population of the village as 269 people in 90 households.

-After the census, the district was separated from the county in the establishment of Kahak County and renamed the Central District.
+In 2021, the district was separated from the county in the establishment of Kahak County and renamed the Central District.
 The rural district was transferred to the new Fordo District.